 So, I spent a lot of time as the questioning, active member.
 Then the Prop 8 crap hit the fan, and I was dealing with being a new father, as well as trying to finish my degree in an environment that had become somewhat negative after my dissertation adviser took a new job at Princeton.
 It was a "clusterfuck," as they say.
 And I quit going to church.
 I also got sick as s*** of apologists attacking me and others online for what I thought were serious questions and issues.

 So I became Kishkumen.
 Yep.
 It is not that I ceased being reasonable.
 It is that I ceased being reasonable about apologists attacking people with real questions.
 Being an aspiring academic, I knew the questions were real.
 I knew the history well enough to know that nothing is simple.
 If you are under any illusions that I have become more dismissive over time just because I have continued to criticize certain apologetic activities which certain people have some authority over, then you are confused.

 Why?
 Because more than ever I understand that Mormonism is complicated.
-I have watched my best friend (aside from my Dear Wife) in the world get rebaptized into the LDS faith--a process that involved me as an interlocutor in discussions over Mormon history and the significance of its foundational events.
+I have watched my best friend (aside from my my wife) in the world get rebaptized into the LDS faith--a process that involved me as an interlocutor in discussions over Mormon history and the significance of its foundational events.
 I don't dismiss Mormonism out of hand as a "cult."
 I don't think Joseph Smith was "evil" or that he was a sexual predator.
 Charismatic religious leaders constitute a very complex and unsettling phenomenon that polarizes people.